Taco Veneers at Dazzle Dental: Wrap-Around Coverage for Worn, Chipped, or Short Anterior Teeth

 Taco veneers wrap over the incisal edge to protect it — solving the stress-concentration problem that makes standard veneers fail on worn teeth.
 Here’s who they’re for and what the process involves.

 Most patients researching veneers encounter a straightforward choice: conventional porcelain veneers that require enamel reduction, or minimal-prep options that leave more tooth structure intact.
 Taco veneers sit outside that standard comparison — they're designed to wrap around the incisal (biting) edge of the tooth rather than covering only the front surface.
-That wrap-around design is what makes them uniquely useful for a specific set of clinical situations.
+This makes them a different clinical option for a specific subset of patients.
+At Dazzle, taco veneers are part of our cosmetic dentistry portfolio and are considered alongside standard porcelain veneers and smile makeover planning.

 FAQs

-Q1: Are taco veneers the same as Lumineers?
+Q1: Are taco veneers stronger than conventional veneers?

 First Published On